Accelerator: Sales Compensation Plans Explained

 Communicating the Plan

-Once the accelerator plan has been developed, it's important to communicate it clearly to the salespeople.
-This should include explaining the purpose of the accelerators, how they work, and how they can benefit the salespeople.
-It's also important to provide examples and scenarios to help salespeople understand how the accelerators will affect their earnings.
+Once the accelerator plan has been developed, it’s important to communicate it clearly to each sales rep. This should include explaining the purpose of the accelerators, how they work, and how they can benefit the salespeople.
+It’s also important to provide examples and scenarios to help salespeople understand how the accelerators will affect their earnings.

 Furthermore, it’s important to provide ongoing communication and support as the salespeople start working with the accelerators.
 This can include regular updates on their performance, feedback sessions, and opportunities for questions and discussion.
 By providing clear and ongoing communication, companies can help ensure that their salespeople understand and are motivated by the accelerators.